Wildfire: Post-fire risks

+The source of this contamination was first proposed after the 2018 Camp Fire in California as originating from thermally degraded plastics in water systems, smoke and vapors entering depressurized plumbing, and contaminated water in buildings being sucked into the municipal water system.
+In 2020, it was first shown that thermal degradation of plastic drinking water materials was one potential contamination source.
+In 2023, the second theory was confirmed where contamination could be sucked into pipes that lost water pressure.

 Other post-fire risks, can increase if other extreme weather follows.
 For example, wildfires make soil less able to absorb precipitation, so heavy rainfall can result in more severe flooding and damages like mud slides.

 At-risk groups

 Firefighters

-Firefighters are at the greatest risk for acute and chronic health effects resulting from wildfire smoke exposure.
+Firefighters are at greatest risk for acute and chronic health effects resulting from wildfire smoke exposure.
+Some of the most common health conditions that firefighters acquire from prolonged smoke inhalation include cardiovascular and respiratory diseases.
+For example, wildland firefighters can become hypoxic as a result of oxygen deprivation.
 Due to firefighters' occupational duties, they are frequently exposed to hazardous chemicals at close proximity for longer periods of time.
 A case study on the exposure of wildfire smoke among wildland firefighters shows that firefighters are exposed to significant levels of carbon monoxide and respiratory irritants above OSHA-permissible exposure limits (PEL) and ACGIH threshold limit values (TLV).
 5–10% are overexposed.
-The study obtained exposure concentrations for one wildland firefighter over a 10-hour shift spent holding down a fireline.
-The firefighter was exposed to a wide range of carbon monoxide and respiratory irritants (a combination of particulate matter 3.5 µm and smaller, acrolein, and formaldehyde) levels.
-Carbon monoxide levels reached up to 160ppm and the TLV irritant index value reached a high of 10.
-In contrast, the OSHA PEL for carbon monoxide is 30ppm and for the TLV respiratory irritant index, the calculated threshold limit value is 1; any value above 1 exceeds exposure limits.

 Between 2001 and 2012, over 200 fatalities occurred among wildland firefighters.
 In addition to heat and chemical hazards, firefighters are also at risk for electrocution from power lines; injuries from equipment; slips, trips, and falls; injuries from vehicle rollovers; heat-related illness; insect bites and stings; stress; and rhabdomyolysis.
+Wildfires that reach urban environments create additional toxic fumes and carcinogenic particles from burning metals, plastics, electronics, paints, and other common materials.